HoustonBoston/screentime/README.md

 4. Submit a pull request

 ## To test
+1. Run 'npm i' to install necessary dependencies.
-1. Run 'npm run build && npm run export' if on Linux, or 'npm run build; npm run export' if on Windows.
+2. Run 'npm run build && npm run export' if on Linux, or 'npm run build; npm run export' if on Windows.